 NOTE: Memorandum from MCU – July 20, 2020

-The total number of students permitted in each instructional space at any one time must be limited to the number that can maintain a physical distance of at least 2m and in any event cannot exceed 50 persons. he space is indoors and 100 persons outdoors.
+The total number of students permitted in each instructional space at any one time must be limited to the number that can maintain a physical distance of at least 2m and in any event cannot exceed 50 persons indoors and 100 persons outdoors.
 In the ministry’s view, instructional spaces may include classrooms, lecture halls and labs and one building or campus can have many instructional spaces.

 The instructional space must be operated to enable students to maintain a physical distance of at least 2m from every other person in the instructional space, except where necessary for teaching and instruction that cannot be effectively provided if physical distancing is maintained.